CucciPro/EmployeeTracker/README.md

 ## Installation

-run "npm i" in terminal to install dependancies. run "node index" to start tool
+run "npm i" in terminal to install dependancies.
+Login to mysql and create database with "source database/schema.sql" and seed the database with "source database/seed.sql" (seeding optional).
+Run "node index" to start tool.

 ## Usage